bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCoaxialPairs_38Z$45A$fEjAEjKJ1e9ONe/Documentation.md

-Indicate the total number of coaxial pairs in the coaxial cable.
+Indicates the total number of coaxial pairs in the coaxial cable.